eleagros/FixationEffectPaper/README.md

 ## License

 All source code is made available under a MIT license.
-See `LICENSE.md` for the full license text.
+See `LICENSE` for the full license text.